jdamata/k8vault/README.md

 ```

 ## Basic Usage
+To use a custom keychain, specify --keychain

-Add a kubeconfig to k8vault
+Add a kubeconfig to the keyring
 ```bash
 k8vault add ~/.kube/docker-for-desktop
 ```